epic-lab-gwu/EPIC-Alignment/README.md

-# EPICA: Epic Alignment and Evaluation Toolkit for Trajectory
+# EPICA: Epic Trajectory Alignment and Evaluation Toolkit
 `EPICA` is a trajectory alignment and evaluation toolkit.

 It provides: